nus-cs2103/website-base/admin/appendixD-help.md

     <tip-box>

-    :bulb: How to isolate problematic code?
+    {{ icon_tip }} How to isolate problematic code?
 Delete code (one bit at a time) that is confirmed as not related to the problem.
 Do that until you can still reproduce the problem with the least amount of code remaining.

     </tip-box>